What’s the Difference Between Vocational School and College?

 Regardless of your personal impressions of what makes a school a bona fide “college,” most would agree colleges exist based around a relatively straightforward motivation: to prepare students for a new or better career following graduation.

 At career colleges such as UEI College, entire curriculums are based around this specific goal.
 Rather than giving students a broad educational experience that may or may not apply to certain occupations, students who attend career colleges are trained to develop the knowledge, skills and experience they need to earn entry-level positions within specific career fields.
-So, what exactly is a career college?
-This blog post will explain what is a career college in much detail.
+So, what’s the difference between vocational school and college?
+This guide will explain everything you need to know about this practical and efficient educational route.

-If you’re interested in becoming an HVAC Technician, Dental Assistant, Medical Assistant, Automotive Technician, or Electrician, consider enrolling in one of UEI’s Career Training Programs.
+If you’re interested in becoming an HVAC technician, dental assistant, medical assistant, automotive technician, or electrician technician, consider enrolling in one of UEI’s Career Training Programs.
 Most programs can be completed in as few as 10 months, placing you on the fast track to a new rewarding career.

 A career college, also known as a trade school or vocational college, is an educational institution that provides students with the knowledge, skills, and hands-on training required for a specific career.
 For example, if a student wants to become a medical assistant, a career college will provide that student with only the knowledge and skills required for a medical assisting career.
 Topics that are not relevant to a specific career are not taught.

 Career colleges are different from traditional four-year colleges.
-At a four year college, a student is taught a variety of different subjects whether they apply to a career the student wants to pursue.
-On the other hand, a career college teaches students the specific knowledge, skills, and training they need for a career such as medical assisting, dental assisting, or HVAC technician.
+At a four-year college, a student is taught a variety of different subjects whether they apply to a career the student wants to pursue or not.
+On the other hand, a career college teaches students the specific knowledge, skills, and training they need for a career such as medical assisting, dental assisting, or being in the trades.

 Programs and curriculums at career colleges are typically structured around building the skills which employers are seeking in new, up-and-coming career professions.
 These may include entry-level positions in fields like healthcare, business/office administration, and technical professions.
 As such, career college administrators often keep tabs on employer trends, demands, and needs, then develop and/or modify their programs in order to accommodate these market evolutions to improve demand and placement for their graduates.

-The greatest difference between a career college and a more traditional two- or four-year college can be found in the classrooms and the curriculum.
+The greatest difference between a career college and a more traditional two- or four-year college comes down to what you learn and how long it takes to complete your training.
 Where a university may require students to take a broad range of general education classes meant to develop a student’s intellect, curiosity, research abilities, etc., career colleges offer a different and more direct approach.
+These programs are designed to build academic knowledge, research skills, and critical thinking, but they take significantly longer to complete.

-At career colleges like UEI College, the programs offered cut to the chase of what’s required to break into a specific field or career.
+At career colleges like UEI College, the programs cut to the chase of what’s required to break into a specific field or career.
 Through a mix of classroom and hands-on training, the goal of a career college is to help students develop knowledge, skills, and experience that prepares them to enter a new career immediately after graduation.
+Instead of spending years on general education requirements, students jump straight into the skills, training, and hands-on experience needed for the specific career they want.
+Classes are structured to mirror real work environments, giving students practical training from day one.

 Career colleges provide training within a wide range of vocational fields, providing students with the knowledge and skills they need to earn entry-level employment within a particular business type or industry.